Digital-Media/hyp2ue_oo/README.md

 ## Exercise

+1. See ./examples to get started.
-1. Follow instructions in index.html and test it.
+2. Follow instructions in index.html and test it.
-2. Follow instructions in ShowFormInput.php and test it.
+3. Follow instructions in ShowFormInput.php and test it.